The Bella Twins: Guest appearances

 Prior to working with WWE, the twins appeared on Meet My Folks.
 Both twins also appeared in the music video for "Right Side of the Bed" by the band Atreyu.
 They were regulars on the VH1 show Best Week Ever.
 The twins made a guest appearance on the MTV series Ridiculousness in October 2012.
 They also appeared in the music video for "Na Na" by Trey Songz in 2014.

 The twins guest starred on the television series Psych, in the 2014 episode "A Nightmare on State Street".
 Nikki and Brie are part of the main cast for the reality television show Total Divas, which began airing in July 2013.
 In April 2016, it was announced that Total Bellas, a spin-off of Total Divas starring the twins, would begin airing in fall 2016.

 Nikki and Brie co-starred in the 2014 independent film Confessions of a Womanizer and provided voices for the 2015 movie The Flintstones & WWE: Stone Age SmackDown!.

 Nikki appeared at the Miss USA 2013 pageant as one of the celebrity judges.
 They appeared at the 2014 MTV Europe Music Awards, where they presented the award for Best Female.
 The twins were both nominated for Choice Female Athlete at the 2015 Teen Choice Awards.
 The following year at the 2016 Teen Choice Awards, The Bella Twins won Choice Female Athlete.
 Brie appeared alongside Paige, Natalya, and the Chrisley family on the 88th Academy Awards edition of E!
 Countdown to the Red Carpet in February 2016.

 The Bella Twins have appeared in twelve WWE video games, making their in-game debut at WWE SmackDown vs. Raw 2010 and appearing in WWE SmackDown vs. Raw 2011, WWE '12 (DLC), WWE '13, WWE 2K14 (DLC), WWE 2K15, WWE 2K16, WWE 2K17, WWE 2K18, WWE 2K19, WWE 2K20, WWE 2K Battlegrounds and WWE 2K23.
+Nikki also appeared in WWE 2K25 as a DLC.

 Animated versions of the Bella Twins were included in WWE Network's series Camp WWE.